-For members of the Mandatory Provident Fund Scheme ("the Scheme"), the Group contributes 5% of the employees' relevant income to the Scheme.
+For members of the MPF Scheme, the Group contributes 5% of the employees' relevant income to the MPF Scheme.
 Both the employer's and the employees' contributions are subject to a maximum of monthly relevant income of HK\$30,000 (equivalent to RMB25,000) per employee.
 Contributions to the plan vest immediately.